youndoldman/DietitianHelp/README.md

-	-Create sample assessment based on information provided --> Fill as much information as possible on the "Gather tab" (Labs are still a Work In Progress (WIP), please ignore).
+	-Create sample assessment based on information provided --> Fill as much information as possible on the "Gather" tab.
+(Labs are still a Work In Progress (WIP), please ignore).

 		BUG #1 --> after filling info on "Gather" tab, hitting "Next" will not advance to the next tab.

 		Workaround
-					1. manually click on the "Assess" tab and hit "Run" to run the assessment
+			1. manually click on the "Assess" tab and hit "Run" to run the assessment.
+				This will create a sample assessment and will indicate any potential diagnosis based on the information provided in the "Gather" tab.
 			2. Go back to "Gather" and click "Next" so all the info filled in "Gather" can be saved on the database.

 	-Add notes relevant to Medical Nutrition Therapy -->